3 Ways We Boost Your Career

 Maybe that sounds like hyperbole.
 It’s anything but.

 You’ll take classes like “Get a Job, “How to Network”, and more.
-You’ll be encouraged to market yourself online, and take your own creative reputation seriously.
-By the time you actually graduate, you’ll already have spent quite a while preparing for the working world.
+You’ll be encouraged to market yourself and take your own creative reputation seriously.
+By the time you actually graduate, you’ll be more than ready to go.

 There’s nothing like this on Earth.
 At the end of your time, you’ll experience Portfolio Review—the ultimate career matchmaking opportunity.
 Students go through 10 interviews a day, meeting creative leaders and forging personal connections.
 Some get offers right away.